22.–24.05.2024 #polismobility

 Theme Local public transport & mobility services | polisMOBILITY

-Public mobility faces many challenges: It must provide a convenient, personal means of transit 24/7 in urban environments – yet it must also be sustainable and affordable.
+Public mobility will face many challenges in future: it must provide a convenient, personal means of transit 24/7 in urban environments, yet it must also be sustainable, comfortable and affordable.
 Only attractive offerings that are tailored to transport participants’ needs will achieve widespread acceptance.

 Mobility as a service

-Mobility as a service (MaaS) or mobility on demand (MoD) in the form of sharing and pooling offerings may be growing considerably, but these services also call for municipal regulation and planning.
-How public space is treated as a marketplace is a question for debate, and the long-term impact of new services has not yet been assessed.
-Do new mobility services such as car sharing actually reduce car traffic – or are they cannibalising existing environmentally friendly local public transport services?
+Mobility as a service (MaaS) or mobility on demand (MoD) in the form of sharing and pooling providers may be growing considerably, but these services also call for municipal regulation and planning.
+How public space is treated as a marketplace is a question for debate, and the long-term impact of new services has not yet been even remotely assessed.
+Do new mobility services such as car sharing actually reduce car traffic – or are they cannibalising existing, sustainable local public transport?

-Local public transport and alternative mobility services have one thing in common: Their funding must be secured.
-This raises numerous questions: Is the provision of public mobility or other mobility services an essential public service?
+Local public transport and alternative mobility services have one thing in common: their funding must be ensured.
+This raises numerous questions: is the provision of public mobility or other mobility services an essential public service?
 Do these services have to be cost-covering or even generate a profit?
-Or should those who don’t use these offerings (yet) also contribute to their funding?
-But above all: How should ticketing, payment and billing be managed?
+Or should even those who don’t (yet) use these offerings also contribute to their funding?
+But above all, how should ticketing, payment and billing be managed?

-Alternative offers for urban transport of the future
+Alternative offerings for the urban transport of the future

 At polisMOBILITY, stakeholders and experts come together to seek answers to these questions.
-Their aim is to find intelligent compromises for cities and regions, but also to inspire local authorities to step forward as the potential operators of such services.
+Their aim is to find intelligent compromises for people in the city and in rural areas, but also to activate local authorities themselves to step forward as potential operators of such offerings.
 It is imperative here to create a viable balance between public space and market space and to identify the requirements that future transport service providers must meet.

 Become an exhibitor | polisMOBILITY